Input phase noise in Gaussian Boson sampling: Results: MPO simulations of phase-noisy GBS system

-Next, we simulated the system with maximal amount of phase noise represented by the uniform distribution $P_U(\theta)=\frac{1}{2\pi} $.
+Next, we simulated the system with a maximal amount of phase noise, represented by the uniform distribution $P_U(\theta)=\frac{1}{2\pi}$.
 This leads to the completely dephased squeezed state, with a density matrix diagonal in the number basis.
 The results of these simulations for different squeezing parameters $r$ can be seen in Fig.~\ref{fig:completely_dephased}.
-As expected, the maximal EE in the system grows with the amount of squeezing.
+As expected, the maximal MPO EE in the system grows with the amount of squeezing.
 However, the scaling in the number of input modes still behaves linearly.
-It is important to note here, that in all of these simulations we are still operating in the collision-free regime required for the classical complexity of the GBS problem \cite{GBS_Hamilton_2017,GBS_detailed_study_Kruse_2019}.
-If the squeezing continued to increase without any further adjustments to the systems size, it would eventually break this collision free assumption and EE might behave differently.
+It is important to note here that in all of these simulations we are still operating in the collision-free regime required for the classical complexity of the GBS problem \cite{GBS_Hamilton_2017,GBS_detailed_study_Kruse_2019}.
+If the squeezing continued to increase without any further adjustments to the system size, it would eventually break this collision-free assumption and MPO EE might behave differently.

-We were unable to simulate higher levels of squeezing e.g. as in \cite{lossy_GBS_MPO_entropy_Liu_2023}.
+We were unable to simulate higher levels of squeezing, e.g., as in Ref.~\cite{lossy_GBS_MPO_entropy_Liu_2023}.
 The reason for this is that the amount of squeezing in the system affects the necessary local dimension $d$ of the single-mode Hilbert spaces, and larger squeezing requires larger $d$ to keep the approximation of the system precise enough.
 While photon loss naturally decreases the local dimension, phase noise does not because it affects only the off-diagonal terms of the density matrix.
-Finally, the variance of the EE results over multiple simulations with different Haar random unitaries is low and all of the graphs are averaged over at least 100 simulations, as the resulting EE has small variance.
+Finally, the variance of the MPO EE results over multiple simulations with different Haar random unitaries is low and all of the graphs are averaged over at least 100 simulations, as the resulting MPO EE has small variance.
 It is worth noting that the variance also diminishes noticeably with the amount of phase noise present in the system.
+This is demonstrated by the error bars ($\pm1$ SD) in Figs.~\ref{fig:diff_phase_noise}, \ref{fig:lossphasenoise} and \ref{fig:changingsigma}.
+In Fig.~\ref{fig:completely_dephased} the variance of the MPO EE is so small that the error bars are not visible.

-Finally we look at how the combined simulations of both phase noise and photon loss behave.
-As can be seen on Fig. (\ref{fig:lossphasenoise}) the combination of photon loss and Gaussian phase noise seems to behave as expected, with dephasing slowing the growth of EE and the sub-linear growth remaining.
+Finally, we look at how the combined simulations of both phase noise and photon loss behave.
+As can be seen in Fig.~\ref{fig:lossphasenoise}, the combination of photon loss and Gaussian phase noise seems to behave as expected, with dephasing slowing the growth of MPO EE and the sublinear growth remaining.